jexia/docs/docs/fileset/README.md

 # FileSets
-JFS is used for uploading, fetching and manipulating files as any other user data.
-Basically, fileset is a dataset, but provides a way to maintain large data objects (files).
-At this point of time we are working in cooperation with partners (AWS S3) so all your files will be saved under your cloud storage.
-On Jexia site we will keep metadata and linkage for files, so you can easly get needed information (for example article images or user files).
+JFS is used for indexing, fetching and manipulating files like any other user data.
+Fileset is a dataset but provides a way to maintain large data objects like files.
+At this point, we are working in cooperation with partners (Digital Ocean, AWS S3) so all your files will be saved under your cloud storage.
+On Jexia site we will keep only metadata and URL for the files and you can manipulate those data in the same way as with Dataset.

 To work with files you need to open access to specific Fileset via Policy.
-Fileset is very similar to Dataset from configuration and usage so you do not need to have long learning curve to start using it.
+Fileset is very similar to Dataset from configuration and usage so you do not need to have a long learning curve to start using it.

 ::: tip
-Fileset similar to other modules can be used independently.
-It gives you flexibility to choose what modules to use in your project.
-For the future Fileset will have more and more features related to files operations.
+Fileset similar to other modules but can be used independently.
+It gives you the flexibility to choose what modules to use in your project.
+For the future Fileset will have more features related to files operations.
 :::

-When uploading or updating a file (record) the following things should be kept in mind:
+When uploading or updating a file record the following things should be kept in mind:
-1. Each Fileset contains a set of immutable fields.
-Some of them are id, created_at, updated_at, size, type, url and status.
-These fields are generally used to contain the metadata of the file which is filled internally by our API's.
-It is not possible to change the structure of these fields neither their values.
-These fields are optional in the fileset request.
+1. Each Fileset contains a set of immutable fields: id, created_at, updated_at, size, type, url and status.
+These fields are generally used to contain the metadata of the file which is filled internally by our API.
+It is not possible to change validation or default values of these fields neither their values.

 2. If a request contains an immutable field, its value must be its current value.
-Otherwise, it'll fail with a bad request (400).
+Otherwise, it'll fail with a bad request (400) error.

 3. If a request contains an unknown field, it gets added automatically as a schemaless field for this record.